 *the same quartz color appearing gloriously pure white online

-fell flat when placed next to my white kitchen cabinets.
+fell flat when placed next to my cabinets.

 *a quartz color which seemed perfect when I viewed the giant slab in non-fancy lighting…

 well, that didn’t help either (but obviously it does help to view a full slab

 of stone or granite you intend to use for countertops.)

 Quartz Color Considered: Silestone’s Lagoon